Longjing (Dragon Well) Graded Sampler

 Out of stock

-Ever wanted to hone your skills in tasting and judging tea like a professional?
 Calibrate your taste buds on these five different grades of China’s most famous green tea, Longjing (Dragon Well).
-These teas are made from the same tea bushes, grown in the same garden, and processed by the same maker as one of our all-time house and customer favorites, Da Fo Longjing (Big Buddha Dragon Well) green tea.
-This Seven Cups classic green tea is included in the lineup for comparison.
+These five teas were grown in the same garden, harvested the same season and processed by the same tea maker, but are divided into five different quality grades.
+These teas come from the garden and maker of one of our all-time house and customer favorites, Da Fo Longjing (Big Buddha Dragon Well) green tea.
+You will find this classic green tea among the lineup for comparison.

 In order of highest to lowest grade: